dirkhillbrecht/UiUiUi/README.md

 Not having dynamic memory allocation might sound like a problem for a library which allows "widget groups" with an arbitary number of grouped widgets and an arbitrary depth of stacking the groups.
 UiUiUi solves the problem this way:

 * Each widget has a `next` pointer which _can_ point to another widget.
 Widgets in one group are linked together this way in a linked list.
-* Each widget group has a `firstChild` pointer which points to the first widget in this group.
+* Each widget group has a `firstChild` pointer which points to the first child widget in this group.

 ![Widget group pointers](etc/readme-graphics/widgetgroup-links.svg)
 *Linked list of widgets in their widget group*